deepcausality-rs/sites/web/content/en/docs/intro.md

 ## Overview

-Deep causality allows you to apply causal reasoning to complex problems, such as modeling financial markets, that were historically too challenging for conventional deep learning.
+DeepCausality is a hyper-geometric computational causality library that enables fast and deterministic context aware causal reasoning.
 Deep causality offers multiple benefits such as fast reasoning, low-cost operations due to low computational requirements, analyzing numerous feeds of data in real-time, and even reasoning across data that change over time, space, and spacetime through an adjustable context.